 Learn how to make buttery, flaky sourdough galette dough (pie crust) with simple step-by-step instructions and only 6 ingredients: flour, sugar, butter, salt, creme fraiche and sourdough discard.
-Use it for any sweet or savory galette recipe (try my sweet sourdough galette with peaches and strawberries)!
+Use it for any sweet or savory galette recipe.

-In this post, you’ll learn how to make just the dough- my rich, buttery, flaky, sourdough galette dough- with simple step-by-step instructions.
-You can make it by hand or with a food processor, and use it within 30 minutes (or chill up to 2 days).
-Then in this blog post, I’ll teach you how to assemble a gorgeous, show-stopping sweet sourdough galette with juicy peaches and strawberries as pictured above.
+In this post, you’ll learn how to make just the dough- my rich, buttery, flaky, sourdough galette dough.
+It can be made by hand or with a food processor, and used within 30 minutes (or chilled up to 2 days).

 Why This Recipe Works

-Just like sourdough, homemade pasta dough (even classic basil pesto!), most galette dough recipes include the same basic ingredients: flour, butter, sugar, salt and water.
-Very classic.
+Most galette dough recipes include the same basic ingredients: flour, butter, sugar, salt and water.

-My recipe uses the above ingredients with the addition of creme fraiche for richness and sourdough discard.
-The sourdough discard not only deepens the flavor, it adds texture too.
-The natural occurring acids within the sourdough culture create a unique flakiness similar to how white vinegar “puffs up” traditional pie crust.
+My recipe takes it a step further with creme fraiche for richness and sourdough discard.
+The sourdough discard not only deepens the flavor, the natural occurring acids within the sourdough culture create a unique flakiness similar to how white vinegar “puffs up” traditional pie crust.

 Helpful Tips: